-This easy recipe for beef bolognese sauce is delicious over creamy polenta.
-Have a cozy, comforting dish on the table in just 30 minutes!
+This easy recipe for beef bolognese sauce is delicious over creamy polenta (or you can substitute pasta, if you prefer).
+This non-traditional bolognese makes it possible to have a cozy, comforting dish on the table in just 30 minutes!

-This beef bolognese is one of my go to meat sauce recipe!
+This beef bolognese is one of my go to meat sauce recipe.
 Its simple, relatively quick and delicious.
-And absolute perfection served over warm, creamy polenta!
+And absolute perfection served over warm, creamy polenta or pasta!
 On a cold night, this dish is all I need to warm me up from my head to my toes.
 So cozy!

 My bolognese sauce vs. a traditional bolognese